ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/graphql-simple-server.md

   }
 ```

+In addition to queries and mutations, GraphQL supports a third operation type: **subscriptions**

+Like queries, subscriptions enable you to fetch data.
+Unlike queries, subscriptions are long-lasting operations that can change their result over time.
+They can maintain an active connection to your GraphQL server (most commonly via [WebSocket]({{site.baseurl}}/tema3-web/websockets)), enabling the server to push updates to the subscription's result.

 GraphQL SDL is a typed language.
 Types can be **Scalar** or can be composed as the `Student` type in the former
 example.